cuteolaf/QRUCIAL-DAO-WIKI/ExoTool.md

 		- Rough idea: [Docs](https://docs.docker.com/engine/reference/builder/)
 		-
 		  ```
 FROM rust:buster 	// this is the base / parent image we modify

 ENV ... // any env. variables we need to set

 RUN     // This is the install script that should grab and deploy the binary
-		  		  		// We need to checksum the binaries here too
+        // We need to checksum the binaries here

 VOLUME ...    // mount point / the files shared between the docker and the system

 ENTRYPOINT ["<Command>", "<Param1>"] // the command to auto-exec when run
 		  ```
 		- Properly made docker file ([rust](https://github.com/rust-lang/docker-rust/blob/cdceae24a8dfcad5d5c85cf4a949c340437a0d01/1.62.0/buster/Dockerfile)):
 		-